khamzatMurj/10-kubernetes/Notes.md

 ### #3: Configure a readiness probe on each container
 Why?
 Let K8s know if the application is ready to receive traffic.
 As long as the container is not yet ready, K8s won't trigger any liveness probes on it.

-For the microservices of the demo application we use the exact same command used for the liveness probe to add a readiness probe to each container:
+For the microservices of the demo application we use the exact same command used for the liveness probe to add a readiness probe to each container (except for the 'frontend' and 'redis' container):
 ```yaml
 readinessProbe:
   periodSeconds: 5